Want to know WTF a Woke Mama is? Each week, we’re introducing awesome women who are making the world a kinder place, one happy baby at a time.

 Solange a seat at the table.
-A few days after Britain voted to leave the EU, Zadie was born.
+A few days after Britain voted to leave the EU, she was born.
 Somehow this album gave me a feeling of hope in the midst of racial politics.
-I wanted Zadie to hear Solanges observations & reflections on being pro black.
+I wanted her to hear Solange’s observations & reflections on being pro black.
 The album inspired me to empower my Daughter and to raise her as a feminist.
 Teach her that she should never ever feel restricted by her gender, color or social background.

 Like what you see?
 We’ll be introducing more awesome Woke Mamas.
 Follow us on Instagram and share your stories with #WokeMamas.
 We want to hear what being a Woke Mama means to you.
 Send your answers to us here.